Greek Housing Policies

 - Chapter is out of compliance with health and safety codes

-- In the event of a kitchen closure, the chapter president, house manager, chapter advisor, Housing and Dining Services and Student Life Greek advisor will all be notified of the closure and process for closing the kitchen.
+- In the event of a kitchen closure, the chapter president, house manager, chapter advisor, Housing Services and SLICE Greek Housefellow will all be notified of the closure and process for closing the kitchen.

 - All fraternity or sorority cooks must be certified.
-Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your Greek Facility Coordinator.
+Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your Housing Facility Staff Member.

-- Failure to comply will result in the loss of a permit and subsequent closing of the kitchen by the Allegheny County Health Department and/or Housing and Dining Services.
+- Failure to comply will result in the loss of a permit and subsequent closing of the kitchen by the Allegheny County Health Department and/or Housing Services.

-- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing and Dining Services office no later than August 15th of each year.
+- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing Services office no later than August 15 each year.

 - All Greek buildings will be treated for pests during the summer months and winter break.